sinjunyoung/NSW.M2/README.md

 # Switch Container Merger / Splitter (GUI)

-A lightweight GUI tool for merging and splitting Nintendo Switch container files.
+GUI tool to merge and split Nintendo Switch NSP, NSZ, XCI and XCZ

 Processes files using a streaming pipeline without creating temporary data on disk.